jlab-hep/localdb-docs/docs/database_demonstration_mongodb.md

 ...
 #snmp:
 ```
+Reload config file and restart mongoDB with the bellow command.
 ```bash
 $ systemctl restart mongod.service
 ```
-Finish installation.
+Finish mongoDB setting.
 Back to the previous page and go to next step.